serai-dex/serai/docs/integrations/Instructions.md

 ### Target

-Target is an enum of ApplicationCall and NativeAddress.
+Target is an enum of ApplicationCall and SeraiAddress.

 ### In Instructions (Native)